SimoneHaddad/SxTSimoneHaddad/README.md

-- 👋 Hi, I’m @Simone Haddad
+- 👋 Hi, I’m @Simone Haddad and I am an engineer at Space and Time Labs!
 - 👀 I’m interested in ALL technology, especially Security, Infrastructure, and Cloud Automations.
 - 🌱 I’m ALWAYS learning
 - 💞️ I’m looking to collaborate on Web3, Blockchain, and Automation!